 Other than hair growth, moisture is by far the number one area women struggle with in terms of natural hair.
 Moisturized hair leads to less breakage, increased length retention, easier manageability, and softer hair.
 The confusion comes into play when women THINK they are moisturizing their hair but it’s actually still dry and brittle.
 The common thing I hear said is “I put tons of coconut oil in my hair but it’s still dry.”
 Unfortunately, that will only lead to a head full of oily hair and clogged pores.
 If you constantly apply oil on your hair only to discover your scalp is itchy and the hair is still dry, there is no hydration in your regimen.
 Remember: oils do not moisturize.
 If you want to achieve moisturized natural hair here are 5 things you must start doing TODAY.

-1. Increase Moisturizing Frequency (Morning, noon & night)
+1. Increase the Moisturizing Frequency (Morning, noon & night) of your Natural Hair

 2. Change Your Deep Conditioning Regimen